Historical Markers in Fremont County, Wyoming

 Fremont County Timeline

-This timeline provides a concise overview of the key events in the history of Fremont County, Wyoming.
+This timeline provides a condensed summary of the historical journey of Fremont County, Wyoming.

 - 1807: The area that would later become Fremont County is explored by fur trappers and mountain men.